Hendrix-CS/csci151/homework/toaster.md

 the toaster at a time.
 If there are no items, it will return the string `“NONE”`.

 Also, write a `Main` class that includes a `public static void main(String[] args)` method that fully tests and demonstrates that your class is working.

-You may use IntelliJ to test your code.
-Turn in a copy of your `Toaster.java` and `Main.java` files through Teams by the due date.